NEI-AAUAV/Platform-rally-extension/web-rally/BUILD.md

 The Dockerfile will:
 1. Generate OpenAPI schema from api-rally (Python stage)
 2. Generate client and build web (Node stage)
-3. Package dist into minimal artifact (scratch stage)
+3. Serve with nginx on port 3003 (nginx stage)

 ### Mode 2: Standalone CI Build (For Rally repo CI)

-Rally repo publishes pre-built artifacts to GHCR.
+Rally repo can publish pre-built static artifacts (no nginx) to GHCR for external deployment.

 **Build context:** `web-rally/` (dist must already exist)